 6. I probably should have a niche.

 I’ve said before that I don’t really want a niche.
 By that, I mean that I don’t want to be limited to what I write about.
 I’m realizing now that it doesn’t have to limit you, but it certainly helps when it comes to your influence.
 Newspapers and journalists look for quotes, experts in different fields and such.
 They’ll find an influential budget traveller to talk about budget travel in an article; they’ll seek out a vegan blogger with clout to talk about vegan diets.
 I’m not actively defining myself, but it’s probably starting to emerge that I specialize in moving and working abroad, wouldn’t you say?
-If I add some more pictures of Tom, I could even be considered a couples’ travel blogger.
+If I add some more pictures of my partner, I could even be considered a couples’ travel blogger.
 I probably don’t even need to add more pictures…

 7. SEO is actually about helping people.